Aevarkan/MCBE-extended-commands-suite/README.md

 This command changes the size of **some** entities, most don't work.
 I've tested it with cats and rabbits.

 > [!IMPORTANT]
 > Not all entities support this.
-You can edit the entity `.json` yourself, but I won't edit vanilla files.
+You can edit the entity `.json` yourself, but I won't edit vanilla files in this pack as it will break compatibility.
 >
-> You can get the entity `.json` files [here](https://github.com/Mojang/bedrock-samples/tree/main/behavior_pack/entities).
+> I have made a [supplementary pack](https://github.com/Aevarkan/MCBE-scale-components) that adds scale components to all entities, **be warned it will very likely not be compatible with other addons**.

 **Syntax**: `/scriptevent ecs:scale <scaleMultiplier: float>`